reyna-abhyankar/cognify/docs/source/user_guide/tutorials/overview.rst

 Cognify currently only optimizes language model calls.
 Cognify executes other model calls and other types of workflow components as is.
 The optimization of these non-language-model computation is left for future work, and we welcome your contribution in these areas.

 To use Cognify, users provide a gen-AI workflow they write (we currently support LangChain, DSPy, and Cognify's own Python programming model).
 In addition, users supply the training dataset and specify a workflow quality evaluator that Cognify can use in its optimization iterations.
-Cognify provides several sample `evaluators <https://cognify-ai.readthedocs.io/en/latest/fundamentals/evaluator.html>`_ that you can use or extend.
+Cognify provides several `sample evaluators <https://github.com/GenseeAI/cognify/tree/main/cognify/optimizer/evaluation>`_ that you can use or extend.
-Instead of using default configurations, you can also `customize your optimization process <https://cognify-ai.readthedocs.io/en/latest/fundamentals/optimizer/overview.html>`_ by controlling the maximum number of iterations Cognify explores, the quality vs. cost goal constraints, the set of cogs Cognify can use, and the set of models Cognify can explore.
+Instead of using default configurations, you can also :ref:`customize your optimization process <config_search>` by controlling the maximum number of iterations Cognify explores, the quality vs. cost goal constraints, and the set of models Cognify can explore.

 The rest of this tutorial will explain each step involved in using Cognify with an example `Math Problem Solver workflow <https://github.com/GenseeAI/cognify/blob/main/examples/math/workflow.py>`_: